Bhaski47/Clinic-Management/README.md

 - The receptionist performs billing using the patient's token ID.
 - Billing includes details of the prescribed medication and doctor's consultation.

-##Addtional Features

-- The Patient can give the phone to retrieve the details so that if the patient came at night then he can visit next day with same token id
-- If the Token id is lost then the patient can provide the phone number to retrive the all details

 # Usage

 ### 1. Receptionist Login: